SnowLune/snowlune/README.md

 ## Hi, I'm Luna!
-###### 27 | she/her
+###### 28 | she/her
-I like to code.
-I especially like to code things that really interest me.
-I care about web accessibility a lot.
-### Currently...
-I'm currently in a full stack web development bootcamp learning all about HTML/CSS/Javascript and many more technologies (MERN stack) and APIs

-### Favourite technologies/languages
-- JavaScript, C/C++, Python, Rust, Lua
-- Linux, BASH, coreutils
+## About me

+I'm a recent graduate of a Full Stack Web Development program at the University of Minnesota, and I'm actively looking for my first engineering opportunity.
+I love solving unique problems with code, and I'm particularly interested in web accessibility.
+Some of my favorite technologies and languages include JavaScript, C/C++, Python, Rust, and Lua.
+I'm also comfortable working with Linux, BASH, and coreutils.

-### Hobbies and interests
+## Hobbies and interests
-I really love music and video games.
-Overwatch is probably my favourite multiplayer game.

-In fact, I like Overwatch so much [I made a Workshop mode coding AI for every single hero in the game.](https://github.com/snowlune/ravensaidome)
+In my free time, I enjoy music and video games.
+I'm a big fan of Valorant and formerly played a lot of Overwatch.
+In fact, I was so inspired by Overwatch that [I created a Workshop mode coding AI for every single hero in the game](https://github.com/snowlune/ravensaidome).

-**Other interests include:** *SPACE*, so much space.
-I'm a big NASA fan.
-[JWST](https://jwst.nasa.gov/) makes me almost outrageously happy.
+Other interests of mine include SPACE - I'm a big NASA fan and the [JWST](https://jwst.nasa.gov/) really excites me.